apache/cordova-coho/docs/jira-triage.md

 ##Open issues
 - Assignments: Who does JIRA triage?
 Do we need a weekly rotation duty?
 Should we publish a schedule?
 Should we distribute by component?
-- Auto-assignments: Currently JIRA has auto-assignments based on component owner.
-Does that still make sense?